emipa606/FrontlineAdditionalGunsForTrenches/README.md

 - All guns should now show range when placed
 - Fixed some icon and blueprint size-differences
 - 1.0 version should have the correct rotation of the turret
-- Added the CE-patch into the mod
+- [strike]Added the CE-patch into the mod[/strike] CE-patches now included in the main CE-mod instead

 ![Image](https://i.imgur.com/pufA0kM.png)